helpnet/change-dates/README.md

 Installation & Usage
 --------------------

-`git clone` the repo.
-Install the bookmarklet (more on that later).
-Run `bundle install` to install all the gem dependencies.
+1. Go to "https://github.com/helpnet/change-dates" to download the program.

+2. Open up a Command window (PC), or a Terminal window (Mac).

+3. Go to "http://www.ruby-lang.org/en/downloads/" and follow the steps to install Ruby that are appropriate for your machine.

+4. Open up a Command window (PC) or a Terminal window (Mac).
+Type in the following command exactly as it appears, then press 'Enter' or 'Return'. 'gem install mechanize' The installation process may take a few minutes.

-Place current term dates.txt and your courses.txt file into the `current_term/` directory
+5. Place current term dates.txt and your courses.txt file into the `current_term/` directory.
+NOTE: The latest version of dates.txt will always be available here as soon as the schedule is determined.

+6. Use the 'cd' command in the Command/Terminal window to navigate to the folder where this code resides.
+Examples of two possibilities are below for Mac and PC.
+PC: 'cd C:/Desktop/change-dates'
+Mac: 'cd /Users/YOURCOMPUTERUSERNAMEHERE/Desktop/change-dates'

-The command syntax is: `ruby set_timings.rb current_term/course_list.txt current_term/dates.txt`
+7. Type the following command into the Command/Terminal window and press Enter. `ruby set_timings.rb current_term/course_list.txt current_term/dates.txt`

 If you leave off the `dates.txt` file, it will default to `reset.txt` which will set all the dates to `""`, effectively un-timing them.